index cache bloom hash tree LSM scan layer merge sort probe partition calc AI SYSTEMS CALCULUS

 1000× faster

-Self-designing key-value storage engines that generate novel NoSQL stores running up to three orders of magnitude faster than today's best deployments.
-Cosine spans designs from LSM-trees to B-trees to hash tables—and trillions of hybrids that exist nowhere in literature or industry.
+NoSQL systems power AI, Blockchain, Analytics and so much more.
+Cosine and Limousine generate automatically novel NoSQL stores running up to three orders of magnitude faster than today's best deployments.
+Designs spans from LSM-trees to B-trees to hash tables—and trillions of hybrids that exist nowhere in literature or industry.

 RESULT 03